Amazon Prime Day Sales Data ( 2015 to 2026 Data)

 Source: USA Today, Jungle Scout

-Amazon Prime Day 2025 was the largest event in Amazon's history, generating $24.1 billion in gross merchandise value during the four-day sale period, which is a 70% increase from the previous year.
-Over 52,000 U.S. households shopped for over 307 million products, and the average spend per order was $53.34.
+Amazon Prime Day 2026 was the largest event in Amazon's history, generating $26.4 billion in gross merchandise value during the four-day sale period, which is a 9.3% increase from the previous year.
+Over 307 million products were purchased during the 2025 event, and the average order size in 2026 was $47.66, down from $53.34 a year earlier.
+That was up from the $24.1 billion recorded in 2025.

 | Year | Prime Day Sale Value |